bruel-gabrielsson/TopologyLayer/README.md

 # (Deprecated) Dionysus Drivers

-There are also functions that call Dionysus (https://mrzv.org/software/dionysus2/) for the persistence calculations.
+There are deprecated functions that call Dionysus (https://mrzv.org/software/dionysus2/) for the persistence calculations.
 There functions are superseded by the PyTorch Extensions, but may still be used.
 Note that initialization may differ slightly from the default layers.

 ```bash